MoritzLost/ProcessWireDev/site/03-templating-and-development/05-case-study-responsive-image-function-template.md

 - 540px for viewports >= 576px
 - 100vw (full viewport width) for smaller viewports

 The sizes queries are checked in order of appearance and the browser uses the first one that matches.
 This way, the browser can calculate how large the image needs to be and then select the best fit from the `srcset` list to download.
 Because it's up to the browser to decide which image to pick, it can factor in variables like window size, device pixel ratio and network conditions.
-For browsers that don't support responsive images, a medium-sized variant is included as the normal `src`-Attribute.
+For browsers that don't support responsive images, a medium-sized variant is included as the normal `src` attribute.

 A helpful responsive image component will do the following: